-Introducing our new ICN Food List Application for iPhone & the IPad
+The ICN Food List Application for iPhone & the iPad

 The Interstitial Cystitis Network Food List App is designed to help patients struggling with urinary discomfort choose foods that will soothe rather than irritate their bladders.
 Ideal for use when shopping or eating out, it contains a searchable database of more than 250 foods broken out into three categories: bladder friendly, try it and caution.